Police: More than 900 civilian bodies found in Kyiv region | Law-Order

 “Consequently, we understand that under the (Russian) occupation, people were simply executed in the streets,” Nebytov said.

-“The most victims were found in Bucha, where there are more than 350 corpses,” he said.

-Meanwhile, Russia's Defense Ministry promised to ramp up missile attacks on the Ukrainian capital in response to Ukraine's alleged aggression on Russian territory, an ominous warning that followed Moscow's stinging loss of its flagship in the Black Sea.
+According to Nebytov, utilities workers in Bucha gathered and buried bodies in the Kyiv suburb while it remained under Russian control.
+Russian troops, he added, were “tracking down” people who expressed strong pro-Ukrainian views.

-The threat of intensified attacks on Kyiv came after Russian authorities accused Ukraine of wounding seven people and damaging about 100 residential buildings with airstrikes in Bryansk, a region bordering Ukraine.
+More violence could be in store for Kyiv after Russian authorities accused Ukraine of wounding seven people and damaging about 100 residential buildings with airstrikes in Bryansk, a region bordering Ukraine.
 Authorities in another border region of Russia also reported Ukrainian shelling Thursday.

 “The number and the scale of missile attacks on objects in Kyiv will be ramped up in response to the Kyiv nationalist regime committing any terrorist attacks or diversions on the Russian territory,” Russian Defense Ministry spokesman Igor Konashenkov said.